rahulcyb1/cyber-InfoSec-and-GRC/README.md

 ## Disclaimer

-These projects are created for educational purposes to demonstrate practical understanding of Information Security and GRC concepts.
-They are based on simulated environments and publicly available security best practices.
+This project is created for educational purposes to demonstrate practical understanding of Information Security and GRC concepts.
+The assessment is based on a simulated banking environment and publicly available security best practices.

 ---

+## Feedback

 Feedback and suggestions are always welcome.